-- Submit the appeal within two weeks from the date the dismissal letter was issued. - Meet with the Senior Director, School of Graduate and Professional Studies to discuss the concerns. - Submit the Academic Dismissal Appeal form and supporting documentation to the Registrar's Office (CA or NY) - Prepare for a meeting with the Graduate Studies Council if the registrar, senior director, School of Graduate and Professional Studies determines that the written appeal warrants a meeting to discuss the request for reinstatement.
+- Submit the appeal within two weeks from the date the dismissal letter was issued. - Meet with the Senior Director, School of Graduate and Professional Studies to discuss the concerns. - Submit the Academic Dismissal Appeal form and supporting documentation to the Registrar's Office (CA or NY) - Prepare for a meeting with the Graduate Studies Council if the dean for academic engagement and administration, and senior director, School of Graduate and Professional

+Studies determine that the written appeal warrants a meeting to discuss the request for reinstatement.